youness1/testRST4/MS SQL Server.rst

 (see more details in Using the solution template)

+III.
 Using the solution template
 ===========================

 This part covers how to implement this solution template in an existing Geneos environment

-Apply the include file
+1. Apply the include file
 ----------------------

 The solution template consists of the include file that needs to be included in the main gateway setup file.

-Choose and apply the type
+2. Choose and apply the type
 -------------------------

 The include file has the following types that need to be added to the Managed Entity or the Managed Entity group:

 * SQL_SERVER_2008_Local
 * SQL_SERVER_2005_Local
 * SQL_SERVER_Remote

 The Local Type is to be used if the netprobe is running on the SQL Server host.

 If the netprobe is running on a host remote to the SQL Server, please use the Remote Type.

-Enable log and process monitoring
+3. Enable log and process monitoring
 ---------------------------------

 On the Managed Entity that will have one of these types, the following is required:

 * Enable FKM and Processes sampler in the Basic Tab of the Managed Entity
 * Enable SQL Server Processes and SQL Server Error Log sampler includes in the Advanced Tab

-Add the variables to the Managed Entity advanced tab
+4. Add the variables to the Managed Entity advanced tab
 ----------------------------------------------------
 On the advanced tab of the Managed entity, add the following variables:

 - In the case of using the Local Type from step 2 and named instance installation, add the following variables (string type):

 sql_instance : MSSQL$NYSQLSERVER
 sql_instance_log : MSSQL10.50.NYSQLSERVER
 servername : nysupsvr08\nysqlserver
 dbname 	: Geneos

 - In the case of using the Local Type from step 2 and default database installation, add the following variables (string type):

 sql_instance : SQLServer
 sql_instance_log : MSSQL.1
 servername : nysupsvr08
 dbname	: master

 - In the case of using the Remote Type from step 2, add the following variables (string type):

-	sql_instance 		: (see step a or b for details) sql_instance_log 	: (see step a or b for details) servername 			: (see step a or b for details) dbname 				: (see step a or b for details) username			: actual_username
-	pwd					: actual_password
-	(where the pwd variable type can be stdEncodedPassword type instead of string)
+sql_instance : (see step a or b for details) sql_instance_log : (see step a or b for details) servername : (see step a or b for details) dbname : (see step a or b for details) username : actual_username pwd : actual_password (where the pwd variable type can be stdEncodedPassword type instead of string)